victorcastro/docs/docs/voice/voice-for-ios/voice-ios-miscellaneous.md

 The Sinch SDK supports Bitcode intermediate representation.

+## Deprecated features and APIs

+### Active Connection in Background

+Apple has since iOS 10 discontinued support for maintaining a _VoIP_ control connection alive via `-[UIApplication setKeepAliveTimeout:handler:]`.
+Attempting to use this method on an iOS device running iOS 10 results in the following warning log: `Legacy VoIP background mode is deprecated and no longer supported`.
+The Sinch feature _Active connection in background_ was using the keep alive handler API and is as a consequence no longer supported on iOS.
+It is recommended to use [VoIP Push Notifications](doc:voice-ios-local-and-remote-push-notifications) to achieve the equivalent functionality.

 ## Push Notifications sent via your application server

 In general we strongly recommend using _“managed push notifications”_, i.e. when push notifications are sent directly from the Sinch cloud, which is described in the section \[Local and Remote Push Notifications\]\[\].
 The following section on the contrary describes integrating support for push notifications but given that your application server maintain the connection with Apple Push Notification Service.